syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Localization-And-Formatting.md

 ## Change the language

-If you want to localize the drop-down calendar, use the `Language` property.
+If you want to localize the dropdown calendar, use the `Language` property.
 The default value of `Language` property is `en-US`.

 {% tabs %}
 {% highlight xaml %}